CLINIC POLICY

 • The clinic will not communicate by email except in emergencies.

-• The clinic will not print electronic forms from USB sticks, email attachments or other media.
+• The clinic will not print electronic forms from USB sticks or email attachments.
+We do, however, provide a printer your phone should connect to.

 The Community Care Clinic Ltd. collects personal health information according to the provisions and restrictions of the Health Information Act of Alberta, Section 20.